endqwerty/amtrack/README.md

 #### Page/Component Object Library

-Locators are hard coded into the test files.
-They can be extracted into page object libraries.
+Locators and functions are in two files.
+This works at this scale of 1 developer, but needs to be improved upon for scaling to more devlopers.

 Depending what frameworks the project uses, a component object library could be viable.
 Component object libraries export the locators used in the component unit tests and allow the E2E tests to reuse the same locators.
 Teams can then just manage just their components and the locators inside of their components.
+There are some downsides to this where locators can feel brittle due to the need for very strict self control in keeping locators up-to-date

 #### Session Caching